 Location: West Bengal

 Major Attractions: Bengal Tiger

 About Sundarbans National Park

-The vast swampy delta of the two great Indian rivers, Brahmaputra and the Ganges extends over areas comprising of mangrove forests, swamps, and forest island all interwoven in a network of small rivers and streams.
-The Sundarbans National Park, home of the Royal Bengal Tiger, covering an area of approximately 1330.10-sq-km and the largest mangrove forest in the world, form the core of this area.
+The vast swampy delta of the two great Indian rivers, Brahmaputra and the Ganges extends over areas comprising of mangrove forests, swamps, and forest islands all interwoven in a network of small rivers and streams.
+The Sundarbans National Park, home of the Royal Bengal Tiger, covering an area of approximately 1330.10-sq-km and the largest mangrove forest in the world, forms the core of this area.
 The Sundarban region has got its name from Sundari trees, once found in abundance here.

 The Ganges and the Brahmaputra form this alluvial archipelago of 54 islands watered by the Bay of Bengal.
 The islands Goasaba, Sandeshkali, and Basanti form the northern boundary of the Sundarbans; on the south is the sea; to the west side of the Sunderbans park is the Malta and Bidya Rivers and to the east is the international boundary of Bangladesh.